PURPOSE OF THIS POLICY

-Resident Student: A CSU student who resides in Campus Housing.
+Resident Student: A CSU student who resides in University Housing.

-Timely Warning: an announcement made to alert the campus community about Clery crimes in the event that there is an ongoing threat to the safety of students or employees.
+Timely Warning: An announcement made to alert the campus community about Clery crimes that occur on Clery geography the University considers an ongoing or serious threat to the safety of students or employees.
 For purposes of this policy, “timely” means as soon as reasonably practicable after an incident has been reported to campus security authorities.

 The University recognizes the importance of safety awareness to our campus and the larger community and is committed to complying with the Clery Act and making its campuses safe and secure.
 In accordance with the requirements of the Clery Act, the University will:

-- Appoint a Clery Compliance Committee to manage and oversee compliance with the Clery Act;
+- Designate a Clery Compliance Program Director who will chair a Clery Compliance Committee to manage and oversee compliance with the Clery Act;

-- Maintain a daily crime log of all crimes reported.
+- Maintain a daily crime log of all crimes reported to CSUPD.
 This log will be available for public inspection, upon request.

-- Maintain a daily fire log of all fire-related incidents reported.
+- Maintain a daily fire log of all fire-related incidents reported that occurred within on-campus housing.
 This log will be available for public inspection, upon request.

 - Compile and disclose statistics of reports on the types of Clery Crimes reported for the University's campus property, non-campus property, and public property (including data received from other law enforcement agencies).